dustingetz/react-cursor/README.md

 ## What is react-cursor

 Cursors are a tool for working with recursive or deeply nested data, immutably. react-cursor is a javascript port of an abstraction that I first saw in ClojureScript.
+This implementation is decoupled from any rendering library and is very small.

-Cursors let your app hold all its state at the root of the UI tree; thus the root is stateful, and all downtree views are stateless.
+Cursors are useful in UI programming, because UIs are tree shaped and naturally have tree-shaped state.
+Cursors let your app hold all its state in one place at the root of the UI tree; thus the root is stateful, and all downtree views are stateless.

 ## Project Maturity